- Find a Trail

 - Get Involved

 Running along the former line of the Orange Belt Railway, the Seminole-Wekiva Trail offers a peaceful alternative to the busy streets of Altamonte Springs.
-This popular, well-marked, 14-mile route is one of Seminole County's showcase trails.
+This popular, well-marked, 20-mile route is one of Seminole County's showcase trails, with an additional 6.5-miles in neighboring Lake County known as the Wekiva Trail.

-From Altamonte Springs the trail begins across a pleasant wooden bridge at the San Sebastian Prado trailhead.
-The first 7 miles traverse quiet residential neighborhoods and lush woods.
+Beginning in Apopka on N Orange Blossom Trail (US-441), the trail heads northeast through Altamonte Springs.
+At 3.5 miles you'll reach the San Sebastian Prado trailhead, where the trail crosses Little Wekiva River via a pleasant wooden bridge.
+The next 7 miles traverse quiet residential neighborhoods and lush woods.
 Draped with Spanish moss, the tree canopy provides welcome shade.
-Two miles in you'll reach the ball fields and open park space of the Seminole County Softball Complex.
+About 5 miles from the start of the trail, you'll reach the ball fields and open park space of the Seminole County Softball Complex.

-North of Mile Marker 7 the mood shifts from rural relaxation to suburban bustle.
+North of the park, the mood shifts from rural relaxation to suburban bustle.
 Over the next 3 miles, you'll skirt the International Parkway business corridor, weaving amid modern office buildings and shopping centers with ample food, water and restroom options.
-Just past Mile Marker 9, a spur trail on the right leads east to a pedestrian bridge over I-4 before joining the Cross-Seminole Trail.
+As the trail passes Oval Park (900 International Pkwy, Lake Mary), a spur trail leads east to a pedestrian bridge over I-4 before joining the Cross-Seminole Trail.
+(The section of the Seminole Wekiva Trail from the I-4 trail overpass to the County line by the Wekiva River is also included in the Florida National Scenic Trail.)

-The final 4 miles of the Seminole-Wekiva mirror the peaceful wooded areas that began the trail.
-At trail's end, the Markham Road trailhead offers ample parking and restroom facilities.
+The next miles of the Seminole-Wekiva mirror the peaceful wooded areas that began the trail, with the convenient Markham Road trailhead offering ample parking and restroom facilities.
+The trail continues west past the trailhead for a short distance, before leaving the former rail corridor to turn north along the side of Longwood Markham Road.

 Started the trail off CR46 on Markham rd.
 Nice paved and concrete pathway thru a commercial and residential area.
 Crossroads all had safety signs and traffic controlled crossings.
 The underground tunnels were clean and very safe.
 Had a great ride and ended up in Altamonte Springs on hwy 436 near the mall.
 Great ride!!!
 Lots of people walking, riding and even skating on trail...